Mungo Jerry: Line-up changes and side-projects: 1972–1980s

 In 1975, Earl returned to play keyboards, drummer Peter Sullivan joined and percussion player Joe Rush, part-time member of the band in earlier days, also came back for a while.
 The group's line-up continued to change.
 Among those who have played with them are bassist Bob Daisley, drummers Dave Bidwell, Paul Hancox and Boris Williams, guitarist Dick Middleton, keyboard player Sev Lewkowicz, and keyboard/accordion player Steve Jones.
 They have remained popular throughout Europe.
-Mungo Jerry was the first western band to have live television gigs in all countries behind the Iron Curtain.
+Mungo Jerry were the first western band to have live television gigs in all countries behind the Iron Curtain.

-In 1980 another Dorset song, "Feels Like I'm in Love", originally written for Elvis Presley, and recorded by the band as a B side of a single, became a British number one hit for Kelly Marie.
-They remained successful with overseas hits like "On A Night Like This", "Knockin' on Heaven's Door" (a reggae version of the Bob Dylan song) and "Sunshine Reggae" (British version by Mungo Jerry & Horizon).
+In 1980, another Dorset song, "Feels Like I'm in Love", originally written for Elvis Presley, and recorded by the band as a B side of a single, became a British number one hit for Kelly Marie.
+They remained successful with overseas hits like "On a Night Like This", "Knockin' on Heaven's Door" (a reggae version of the Bob Dylan song) and "Sunshine Reggae" (British version by Mungo Jerry & Horizon).

 In 1983, Dorset was part of the blues super-group Katmandu, which recorded A Case for the Blues, with guitarist Peter Green, formerly of Fleetwood Mac, and keyboard player Vincent Crane, formerly of Atomic Rooster and The Crazy World of Arthur Brown.

+Original keyboard player Colin Earl, died after a short illness in February 2025 aged 82.
+Colin was well known for his energetic boogie woogie style piano playing, which was distinct on the band's biggest hit 'In the Summertime'.
+After leaving MJ he went on to form the 'King Earl Boogie Band' with fellow ex-member Paul King.
+He also played in his brother's band, Foghat.